Roxot/structure-conditional-mbr/README.md

 - [dataset/emotion.json](dataset/emotion.json)
 - [dataset/response-structure.json](dataset/response-structure.json)

 Each dataset contains conversational or instructional contexts, multiple generated candidate responses, and structural labels (e.g. dialogue act, emotion, or response format).
 See [DATA_LICENSE](DATA_LICENSE) for details on dataset licensing and attribution.
+The code that was used to generate the dataset can be found at [github.com/the-anne/structural-variation-data-gen](https://github.com/the-anne/structural-variation-data-gen).

 ## Structure-Conditional MBR